A-08884

 Plain Language

-After a high-risk AI system has been used in a consequential decision, the deployer must notify the end user within five days and provide an accessible appeal process.
-The appeal must allow the end user to (1) formally contest the decision, (2) submit supporting information, and (3) obtain meaningful human review.
-The deployer must respond within 45 days, extendable once by 45 days for complex or high-volume appeals with notice and reasons to the end user.
-Each end user may appeal the same consequential decision only once within a six-month period.
-Under § 86-a(5), an end user who exercised the pre-decision opt-out right under subdivision 1 cannot also exercise the post-decision appeal right under this subdivision for the same decision.
+After a high-risk AI system has been used in a consequential decision, the deployer must inform the end user within five days.
+The deployer must then provide a clear appeal process that allows the end user to (1) formally contest the decision, (2) submit supporting information, and (3) obtain meaningful human review.
+The deployer must respond to appeals within 45 days, extendable once by another 45 days for complex or voluminous appeals, with notice to the user of the extension and reasons.
+Users are limited to one appeal per consequential decision within a six-month period.

 Statutory Text